Oenothera

 Oenothera pallidapale evening-primrose

-Distribution: Occurring east of the Cascades crest in Washington; British Columbia south to Arizona, east to the Rocky Mountains and Texas.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Arizona, east to the Rocky Mountains and Texas.

 Habitat: Dry, sandy or gravelly soil, commonly on dunes at low elevations.